FileMaker 18 Security Guide: Best Practices for Configuring Security Options

-- If you need to encrypt all network traffic, turn on SSL in FileMaker Server and then configure SSL for applications and external servers that communicate with FileMaker Server or FileMaker Cloud for AWS.
+- If you need to encrypt all network traffic, turn on SSL in FileMaker Server and then configure SSL for applications and external servers that communicate with FileMaker Server or the FileMaker Cloud product.

 - If you have minimum password standards, use an external authentication server.

 - If you need an audit trail, you can build one with FileMaker Pro Advanced using tables and scripts.
 For more complex requirements, consider using a commercially available audit plug-in.

 - Windows: Because FileMaker Server depends on Windows for managing SSL, install the latest Windows security updates.

 Provide documentation on a layout in your solution or on a webpage to explain to users how to securely interact with the solution.
 Include information about accounts and passwords, how to connect securely to FileMaker Server or the FileMaker Cloud product, how to use functions and scripts, and any other security concerns or requirements regarding your solution.

 |Manage accounts, privileges, extended privileges, or file access||

 FileMaker Pro Advanced: